-Students and faculty seeking research assistance may contact the Campus Center staff or the University's librarian for help.
+Students and faculty seeking research assistance may contact the University's librarian for help.
 Assistance is primarily available via e-mail or by phone.
 To request assistance via e-mail, send a message to the Cleary University Librarian at librarian@cleary.edu.